GemmaButcher-dev/itscool-ms3/TESTING.md

 ✅  click on slang terms to view their definitions and sample usage, so I can understand the meaning and context.

    ItScool provides:<br>
-      * A bootstrap accordion which when clicked, reveals slang words listed with their corresponding definitions<br>
+      * A bootstrap accordion which when clicked, reveals slang words listed with their corresponding definitions.
+Viewable [here](documents/readme/accordion.png).<br>
       * A search bar that displays search results to the user.

-      The accordion is viewable [here](documents/readme/accordion.png) and the search bar can be seen below.
+The search bar can be seen below.<br>

 ![screenshot](documents/readme/search_function.png)

 ✅  search for slang terms by typing keywords or phrases, so I can quickly find the slang term I'm interested in.

    ItScool provides:<br>
-     * A search bar function that returns searches that match key words.<br>

-     The search bar can be seen [here](documents/readme/search_function.png).
+     * A search bar function that returns searches that match key words.
+The search bar can be seen [here](documents/readme/search_function.png).<br>

 ✅  browse slang terms by selecting a letter from A-Z, so I can easily find terms that start with a specific letter.

    ItScool provides:<br>
-     * A bootstrap accordion of all slangs listed alphabetically on all devices. <br>
+     * A bootstrap accordion of all slangs listed alphabetically on all devices.
 The accordion can be seen [here](documents/readme/accordion.png).

 ✅  as a new user, create an account by providing a username and password, so I can log in and use additional features.